♦ Doctor of Education (D.Ed.) in School Psychology from Indiana University of Pennsylvania, with particular emphasis on Family-School Relations

 ♦ Doctoral-level research in best practices in Functional Behavioral Assessment and Behavioral Intervention Plans with children who are struggling behaviorally both in the home and school setting

 Dr. Egan has worked in the public school setting as a school psychologist, a clinician in a mental health facility, and as an adjunct professor.
 She has worked in several states, including Maryland, Minnesota, New York, and North Carolina.
-In addition, she has provided training to both individuals and groups on topics such as best practices in parenting, behavioral management of children, navigating the special education process in the schools, parent-teacher communication, and academic and behavioral interventions for use in the classroom.
+She is the author of a parenting book called Best Practices for Ages 2-10: Small Miracles That Work Like Magic (Lesson Ladder, 2013).
+In addition, she has provided training to both individuals and groups on topics such as best practices in parenting, behavioral management of children, navigating the special education process in the schools, parenting in the digital world, parent-teacher communication, and academic and behavioral interventions for use in the classroom.

 Dr. Egan has two children, a girl and a boy, and enjoys reading, writing, and exercise.
 Every day her children remind her that of all her job responsibilities, being a parent is her most important role thus far.